Obituary (band): Breakup and comeback (1998–2014)

-Recent events (2015–present)
+Death of Frank Watkins, Obituary and Dying of Everything (2015–present)

 On October 18, 2015, former and longtime Obituary bassist Frank Watkins died from cancer.

 On August 24, 2016, Obituary streamed a new song called "Loathe", a B-side to their then-upcoming single "Ten Thousand Ways to Die", which was released on October 21.
-The band released their self-titled tenth studio album on March 17, 2017.
+The band released its self-titled tenth studio album on March 17, 2017.
 A month prior to its release, the band released a song called "No", which appeared on Decibel magazine's flexi disc series.

 In November and December 2018, Obituary embarked on a European tour as part of Slayer's farewell tour, also featuring Lamb of God and Anthrax.
 When asked in a June 2018 interview about the next Obituary album, drummer Donald Tardy said, "We're always thinking about new songs and writing riffs and this and that.
 But at this time of our lives and this time of the music industry… This new album has only been out for just over a year now, so we're in no hurry to try and push another album out of us as quick as we can; there's no sense."
-In an August 2020 interview with Australia's Riff Crew, Donald Tardy revealed that, during the quarantine, Obituary had been working on a "monster" of a new album planned for release in 2021.
+In an August 2020 interview with Australia's Riff Crew, Donald Tardy revealed that, during the pandemic, Obituary had been working on a "monster" of a new album planned for release in 2021.
 The band had planned to tour in 2021, specifically Europe, in support of the record.
 In a March 2021 interview with France's United Rock Nations, vocalist John Tardy reiterated his brother's comments, saying that Obituary had been working on new material during the COVID-19 pandemic, and added that their new album would be released in 2022, with a tour to follow.
 On November 10, 2022, Obituary released "The Wrong Time" as the lead single from their then-upcoming eleventh studio album Dying of Everything, released on January 13, 2023.

+An Obituary box set, under the title Godly Beings, was released on July 18, 2025 through Dissonance Productions.
+It includes the band's first four albums in their entirety with bonus tracks, and is "complimented with the addition of liner notes from writer David Gehlke, who has written Turned Inside Out, the official biography of Obituary" and "four reproduction postcards featuring classic images of the band."

+Obituary is currently working on a new album, which, according to bassist Terry Butler, could be released in 2026 or 2027.